jas-atwal/catweb/README.md

 	image scanning,
 	image promotions and
 	image mirroring
+	webhooks
 	```

 ## Run

+Now that the image has been pushed to our private registry, has been signed, scanned, and promoted through relevant stages of our development lifcycle, Let's run the web application within a container on Kubernetes via Docker Unviversal Control Plane.

-1. In a web browser navigate to `https://uco.west.us.se.dckr.org/`.
+1. In a web browser navigate to `https://ucp.west.us.se.dckr.org/`.
 If prompted to log in, please do so

 2. From the left menu, click `Swarm`, then `Services`